-Our aggregate cash and cash equivalents as of June 30, 2011 were \$8.7 million as compared to \$8.2 million at December 31, 2010.
-Our working capital was \$6.0 million and \$7.5 million as of June 30, 2011 and December 31, 2010, respectively.
-Changes in working capital for the six months ended June 30, 2011 were primarily due to the net effect of (i) cash provided by operations of \$549,000, (ii) proceeds from sale of assets of \$166,000, offset by (iii) capital expenditures of \$204,000.
-Significant factors impacting our working capital for the six months ended June 30, 2011 were the net effects of (i) a decrease to accounts receivable and inventory levels of \$3.8 million, offset by (ii) a decrease in accounts payable and accrued advertising of \$2.1 million.
+Our aggregate cash and cash equivalents as of March 31, 2011 were \$9.6 million as compared to \$8.2 million at December 31, 2010.
+Our working capital was \$6.7 million and \$7.5 million as of March 31, 2011 and December 31, 2010, respectively.
+Changes in working capital for the three months ended March 31, 2011 were primarily due to (i) cash provided by operations of \$1.2 million and (ii) proceeds from sale of assets of \$166,000.
+Significant factors impacting our working capital for the three months ended March 31, 2011 were the net effects of (i) a decrease to accounts receivable and inventory levels, offset by, (ii) a decrease in accrued advertising.

-Management believes that its strategy to maintain Cold-EEZE as a recognized brand name, its broader range of products, its adequate manufacturing capacity, together with its current working capital, should provide an internal source of capital to fund normal business operations.
+Management believes that its strategy to maintain Cold-EEZE^b as a recognized brand name, its broader range of products, its adequate manufacturing capacity, together with its current working capital, should provide an internal source of capital to fund normal business operations.
 Our operations support the current research and development expenditures related to new products.
 In addition to the funding from operations, we may in the short and long term raise capital through the issuance of securities or secure other financing sources to support such product development research, new product acquisitions or a venture investment or acquisition.
 Such funding through the issuance of equity securities would result in the dilution of current stockholders' ownership in the Company.
-Should our product development initiatives progress on certain formulations, additional development expenditures may require substantial financial support and may necessitate the consideration of alternative approaches such as licensing, joint venture, or partnership arrangements that we determine will meet our long term goals and objectives.
-Ultimately, should internal working capital be insufficient and external funding methods or other business arrangements become unattainable, it would likely result in the deferral or abandonment of future development relative to current and prospective product development initiatives and formulations.
+Should our product development initiatives progress on certain formulations, additional development tay require substantial financial support and may necessitate the consideration of alternative approaches such as licensing, joint venture, or partnership arrangements that we determine will meet our long term goals and objectives.
+Ultimately, should internal working capital be insufficient and external funding methods or or other business arrangements become unattainable, it would likely result in the deferral or abandonment of future development relative to current and prospective product development initiatives.

-Management is not aware of any trends, events or uncertainties that have or are reasonably likely to have a material negative impact upon our (i) short-term or longterm liquidity, or (ii) net sales or income from continuing operations.
+Management is not aware of any trends, events or uncertainties that have or are reasonably likely to have a material negative impact upon our (i) short-term or long-term liquidity, or (ii) net sales or income from continuing operations.
+Any challenge to our patent rights could have a material adverse effect on our future financial results; however, we are not aware of any condition that would make such an event probable.
 Our business is subject to seasonal variations thereby impacting liquidity and working capital during the course of our fiscal year.